Executive Management

 Michael T. Steen

 Mr. Steen has both broad and unique experience in the aviation and logistics sectors, having served global leadership roles at market leaders including DHL, Exel Plc and KLM Royal Dutch Airlines.
-He currently serves on the Board of Directors at CHC Helicopters and is Vice Chairman of the International Air Transportation Association [IATA] Cargo Committee.
-Mr. Steen is a past Chairman and board member of The International Air Cargo Association (TIACA).
+He currently serves on the Board of Directors at CHC Helicopter and is a past Chairman and board member of The International Air Cargo Association (TIACA).

 Mr. Steen earned a degree in economics in Gothenburg Sweden and is an alumnus of the Advanced Executive Program at the Kellogg School of Management at Northwestern University.